railwayapp/docs/src/docs/guides/cli.md

 ### Local Shell

-Open a new shell with Railway environment variables.
+Open a new local shell with Railway environment variables.
 Similar to `railway run` but opens a new shell.

 ```bash
 # Open a new shell with Railway environment variables